Harry Lewis (footballer, born 1997): Club career

+Southampton

 Lewis joined Southampton's academy from Shrewsbury Town in 2015.
 After impressing with the under-23 side, Lewis made his professional debut for Southampton on 7 January 2017 against Norwich City in an FA Cup match.
 He conceded a penalty in the match as Southampton drew 2–2 at Carrow Road.

 On 14 July 2017, he joined Scottish Championship club Dundee United on a one-year loan, having also signed a new three-year contract with Southampton.
 Five days later, he made his debut in a 3–0 win at Highland Football League club Buckie Thistle in the Scottish League Cup.
 He made 39 appearances in all competitions as Dundee United came third in the league and were eliminated 4–3 on aggregate by Livingston in the play-off semi-finals.

+Bradford City

-On 16 May 2022, it was confirmed that Lewis would join Bradford City on 1 July 2022 once his contract expires.
-In March 2023 Lewis handles the ball outside of the area after confusing the rugby markings on the pitch.
+On 16 May 2022, it was confirmed that Lewis would join Bradford City on 1 July 2022 once his contract expired.
+In March 2023, Lewis handled the ball outside of the area at Newport County's Rodney Parade, after confusing the rugby markings on the pitch.

+Carlisle United

+On 11 January 2024, Lewis signed for League One club Carlisle United for an undisclosed fee, on a two-and-a-half year deal.